Sell a property before you take possession as a preconstruction assignor.

 Assignments can sell for less than you paid, especially if real estate values have declined or you are competing with other sellers.
 Buyers may also offer less since the building is unfinished.
 Your unit can take longer to sell and resale values are a complete unknown, making setting the fair market value tricky.
 Are assignments a good deal?

 On the other hand, prices may have increased between the time you sign the agreement of purchase and sale and assign the agreement to another purchaser.
 That can result in an assignment selling for more than you agreed to pay the builder.

 Because the assignee is taking over your contract as assignor, the new buyer can’t negotiate with the developer.
 They can only negotiate the price with you, giving you (the assignor) a chance to profit.
 Ultimately, it’s wise to consult a realtor to help you decide on a fair price.

 Tips for Selling Assignments

-- Don’t delay if you want to assign your contract.
+- Don’t dawdle if you plan to profit from being an assignor.
 The developer may not consent if your unit is nearing completion or your sale competes with their marketing of unsold units.

-- Word of mouth is a powerful way to sell an assignment.
+- Word of mouth is a powerful way to promote assignment selling.
 Tell your friends and colleagues to spread the word.

-Look for realtors who specialize in assignments and can help you find a buyer.
+Look for realtors who specialize in assignment selling and can help you find a buyer.
+Buy assignment properties.

 Click here to learn more about Axess Law’s real estate law services.